cfrancia/spectral/README.md

 #### has_file_name

-Asserts that the subject `Path` has the expected file name.
+Asserts that the subject `Path` or `PathBuf` has the expected file name.

 ##### Example
 ```rust